DioCar84/A-Taste-of-Lisbon/README.md

   6. Scroll down to 'Config Vars' and click 'Reveal Config Vars'.
 Here the database URL is stored, it is the connection to the database, so this must be copied and stored within   env.py as a root level file.

   The env.py files is where the projects secret environment variables are stored.
-This file is then added to a gitnore file so it isn't stored publicly within the projects   repository.
+This file is then added to a .gitignore file so it isn't stored publicly within the projects   repository.

   7. Next, the secret key needs to be created within the projects env.py file on GitPod and then added to the Config Vars on Heroku.
 Once added, go to the settings.py file on  GitPod.